 Where children were once recruited as child soldiers, there are now opportunities for them to play, grow and develop at our Interim Care Centers.
 We focus on rehabilitating communities and reintegrating war-affected women and children as well as internally displaced persons and refugees.

 Our Community Education and Investment Project works to enroll demobilized child soldiers in primary school.
 We have built new schools and supported more than 110 schools with learning materials, including more than 75,000 books.

-We’ve helped build Women’s Centers, Peace Halls, Early Childhood Development Centers, wells, markets and community-based healthcare facilities to help deliver vital services and to help the country return to a sense of normalcy.
+We’ve helped build women’s centers, peace halls, early childhood development centers, wells, markets and community-based health care facilities to open access to vital services and to return the country to a sense of normalcy.
 ChildFund works to strengthen and empower communities to better support their most vulnerable members.

 We have ongoing relationships with humanitarian organizations and the government of Liberia.
 We are transitioning to longer-term child protection and development programming.